Returnings 2021 - Ongoing

 I don’t small talk.
 It’s pointless.
 This can be unbearable for some people.

-My love of nature comes from my pagan ancestry which honoured all that is living.
+My love of nature comes from my pagan ancestry which honored all that is living.
 The delusion of our separation from nature is making the humanity mentally ill.

 The summer solstice or Jāņi in Latvia is a national holiday celebrating the shortest night and the longest day which forms an important part of our identity.
 A festivity bigger than Christmas sees people leave towns and cities for the countryside to